On this page:

 Since our commencement ceremonies immediately follow final exams, we are not able to certify the completion of graduation requirements prior to commencement.
 Therefore, Wright State University does not distribute diplomas at its ceremonies.

-The Wright State Bookstore holds a Graduation Fair prior to the December and April Commencement ceremonies where patrons may purchase a range of supplies for their graduation needs, including invitation cards, banners, gifts, etc.
+The Wright State Bookstore holds a Graduation Fair prior to the December and May commencement ceremonies where patrons may purchase a range of supplies for their graduation needs, including announcement cards, banners, gifts, etc.

-The Graduation Fair for the 2016 Fall Commencement will be held in the Bookstore on October 19 & 20, 2016 from 11 am - 6 pm.
-There will be several vendors present for you to speak with; Framing Success, Oak Hall, and Balfour.
-If you are unable to attend the fair, graduation announcements and class rings may be ordered online at balfour.com.
+The Graduation Fair for the 2018 Fall Commencement will be held in the Bookstore on October 10 and 11, 2018, from 11 a.m. to 5 p.m.
+There will be several vendors present for you to speak with; Framing Success, and Herff Jones.
+If you are unable to attend the fair, you may order graduation announcements and class rings online.

 Keepsake caps and gowns will be available in the bookstore up to the day before the Commencement Ceremony.
 The gowns are black for graduate students and green for undergraduate.
 To ensure availability and correct fit, you are encouraged to purchase yours early.
 Please note: if you do not purchase your cap and gown from the WSU Bookstore, please be sure you obtain the correct color for your gown, tassel, and/or hood.
-If you are participating in the Dayton campus ceremony and live near Lake Campus, please call the WSU Bookstore on the main campus to place your order.
+If you are participating in the Dayton Campus ceremony and live near Lake Campus, please call the WSU Bookstore on the Dayton Campus to place your order.

 Please contact the bookstore directly with questions (937) 775-5600 or go to www.wright.bncollege.com.